Heroes and Villains

 "Heroes and Villains" is a song by the American rock band the Beach Boys from their 1967 album Smiley Smile and their unfinished Smile project.
 Written by Brian Wilson and Van Dyke Parks, Wilson envisioned the song as an Old West-themed musical comedy that would surpass the recording and artistic achievements of "Good Vibrations".
-The single was Brother Records' first release and failed to meet critical and commercial expectations, although it was a hit record, peaking at number 12 in the U.S. and number 8 in the UK.
+The single was Brother Records' first release.
+While it failed to meet critical and commercial expectations, it was nevertheless a hit record, peaking at number 12 in the U.S. and number 8 in the UK.

 The song was Wilson and Parks' first collaboration.
 Parks characterized the song as "historically reflective" and a "visual effort" that was meant to match the ballads of Marty Robbins.
 He said the lyrics were based on the early history of California, including references to the involvement of the Spanish and American Indians.
 Some accounts suggest that the song developed partly from a Wilson reworking of the standard "You Are My Sunshine".
 Early versions included sections with lyrics about farm animals ("Barnyard") and physical health ("I'm in Great Shape").